NYU Shanghai community: please email email@example.com to attend this event.

-Pianist and composer Vera Hui-pin Hsu will perform pieces by Frédéric Chopin, Yuan-Chen Li, Claude Debussy, Sung-Jen Hsu, Wolfgang Amadeus Mozart: J.S.
+Pianist and conductor Vera Hui-pin Hsu will perform pieces by Frédéric Chopin, Yuan-Chen Li, Claude Debussy, Ching-Mei Lin, Wolfgang Amadeus Mozart, J.S.
 Bach and Ludwig van Beethoven.

 Dr. Vera Hui-pin Hsu, pianist and conductor, is the winner of the 2009 International Conductors Workshop and Competition in Georgia, U.S.A.
 She studied piano with Prof. Martin Canin at Graduate Center, City University of New York where she received her Doctor of Musical Arts degree in piano performance.
 She has given recitals and lecture concerts in Germany, Austria, Israel, U.S. and Taiwan.
 In 2016, Vera lead several piano workshops at the University of Chicago.
 In 2015 January, Vera served as an Artist in Residence at Haifa University in Israel, during which she also held concerts and masterclasses in Jerusalem and Tel Aviv.
 She toured with Haifa Symphony Orchestra in Israel in 2012.
 Vera Hsu recorded Sung-jen Hsu’s piano concerto, “Pounding Rain,” as the soloist with Taiwan Philharmonic; the album was issued in the Voice of Taiwan series and is available in Naxos Music Library.